ShaileshRawat1403/docs/tech-writer-portfolio/07-ci-cd-examples/notion-to-github-workflow.md

 ## Overview

-This guide describes an automated process for transferring documentation from Notion to GitHub.
-It helps teams keep their content in sync and leverage GitHub's version control features.
+You'll automate the transfer of documentation from Notion to GitHub.
+The process keeps content in sync and leverages GitHub's version control.
 The workflow uses Notion's API to export pages, converts them to Markdown, and uploads them to a GitHub repository.

 ## Audience